Mueller's little surprise (3)

-Special Counsel Robert Mueller recently obtained thousands of Trump Presidential Transition Team emails and other material from the General Services Administration, which served as their custodian.
+Special Counsel Robert Mueller has obtained thousands of Trump Presidential Transition Team emails and other material from the General Services Administration, which served as their custodian.
 PTT lawyer Kory Langhofer set forth facts and law disputing the propriety of Mueller’s action in a 7-page letter released over the weekend and posted online by Axios.
 I want to follow up briefly with a few notes following up on my posts here and here on Sunday.

 1. Langhofer’s letter is addressed to the chairmen and ranking members of the Senate Homeland Security Committee and the House Oversight Committee.
 I take it that their jurisdiction includes legislative and oversight jurisdiction with respect to the GSA.
 Langhofer’s argument is both with Mueller and with GSA staff who turned over the material to Mueller.
 It is not clear to me why Langhofer has chosen to raise the issues via correspondence with Congress seeking some kind of reform.
 Langhofer’s letter is nevertheless of great interest and worth reading in its entirety.